ludovicoloreti/POLLEG_LSO/README.md

     ````jolie -C SERVER_LOCATION=\"socket://localhost:numberPort\" server.ol````

-If you'd like to launch more servers, or/and more client, you just copy folders and redo what you have just done.
+If you'd like to launch more servers, or-and more client, you just copy folders and redo what you have just done.

-### Authors
+## Authors
 * **Riccardo Sibani** - *Pina is on Air* - [Pinair](https://github.com/pinair)
 * **Filippo Boiani** - *FiLLLLLo* - [FilippoBoiani](https://github.com/filippoboiani)
 * **Ludovico Loreti** - *n00b* - [LudovicoLoreti](https://github.com/ludovicoloreti)